 In general, quick fix items are just an attempt to give women a “quick fix” to a complicated problem.
 These items can become a “crutch” that can cause dependency, reduce environmental awareness, and weaken any response to a threat both physically and mentally.
 Rape is on the rise and these items are not the “quick fix” answer to the problem of personal safety.

 Most rapes are committed by someone whom the victim knows and these items won’t be in a woman’s hands when she is attacked.
 An assailant, who commonly knows his victim, may know she has a self-protection device and can easily counter the item physically or simply lure her away from the item.
-These items are designed to be deployed and used during the approach and control phases of an attack, which are usually the least appropriate time for a woman to initiate a counterstrike and resist rape aggression.
+These items are designed to be deployed and used during the approach and control phases of an attack, which are usually the least appropriate time for a woman to initiate a self defensive counter strike to resist rape aggression or other violent crime.

 The true impact of personal safety through effective self-defense comes from realistic training in women’s self-defense.
-A weapon or personal protection device should never be one’s sole method of personal safety.
+A gadget, firearm, or other personal protection weapon-device should never be one’s sole method of personal safety.